Asus X570 Motherboard Delivers First-Gen AMD Ryzen Support

 It's unknown if Asus' BIOS chip will be large enough to support the Ryzen 4000-series (Vermeer) desktop CPUs when they come out.
 Asus might have to go back and ax support for some of the older models once those chips land.

-A DigiTimes report from two weeks ago said that the 7nm Ryzen 4000-series' release date will be at the end of Q3 barring.
+A DigiTimes report from two weeks ago said that the 7nm Ryzen 4000-series' release date will be at the end of Q3 barring any setbacks.